 Annex A of ISO 27001 is one of the most widely known lists of requirements of all the ISO standards.
 It provides companies with a structured checklist to define controls for their information security management system (ISMS) and to mitigate their cyber-related risks.
+Review the changes to ISO 27001:2022 controls here.

 In the previous article, we covered the necessary steps of identifying, evaluating, and treating risks around an organization’s information assets.
 The risk management process addresses uncertainties and opportunities around your valuable assets to ensure the desired security outcomes are achieved, and threats are appropriately mitigated.